Gopipatwa/NewAssignment/ReadMe.md

 - python manage.py runserver

+Excel Data Must have column name  *Address*

+After click on submit button now it will generate new excel file with latitude and logitude with name *response.xlsx*

 module use in this app
 - Django  -- For Creating application
 - geopy  -- For getting address latitude and logitude